my1396/Econ-Study/_posts/2024-04-12-Practice-Driving-Norway.md

 Might as well do the EU-kontroll at Toyota Nordvik AS Bodø where I do the maintenance.
 If possible, arrange the EU-kontroll right after the maintenance.

 Nordvik Bodø: Bestill EU-kontroll via [link](https://www.nordvik.no/verksted).
 Use Chrome browser to open the link.
 Safari won't allow the pop-up window.
-[Not sure this works.]
+[This works.
+Takes about one day to get the appointment confirmation by email.]

 ✅ Call [+ 47 7552 9100](tel:+4775529100) to book the EU-kontroll with Nordvik.
+Accept an appointment whatsoever.
+You can then call after, to check if there is any slot available earlier.

 <img src="https://drive.google.com/thumbnail?id=1ISBOsif4ofvOIzxbQU0KPZ_V_L9WpjZi&sz=w1000" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:40%;" />